Skip to content

 Training plans and progress reviews

-The draft rules introduce a completion sign-off requirement: at the end of the programme, the employer, provider, and apprentice must confirm the planned content has been delivered.
-Most providers already capture this at gateway, but auditors may expect to see it on the training plan itself.
-Watch the final rules for confirmation.
+The draft rules introduced a completion sign-off requirement: at the end of the programme, the employer, provider, and apprentice must confirm the planned content has been delivered but the first full version allows this to be captured in gateway review processes.

-On progress reviews, the draft softens the three-monthly requirement to a maximum six-month gap.
+On progress reviews, the draft softens the three-monthly requirement to a maximum six-month gap if that’s what an employer wants.
 In practice, three-monthly reviews remain appropriate.
-Moving to six-monthly reviews would draw scrutiny at Ofsted inspection.
+Moving to six-monthly reviews could draw close scrutiny at Ofsted inspection which could be very problematic if you have participation and engagement issues.
 An early first review at weeks four to six is strongly advisable to manage early disengagement risk.

 Functional skills